The Students for Life group at Fresno State University had fallen on tough times.

 ADF attorneys were able to come to the aid of each of these individuals, but it wouldn’t have been possible without your support.
 Thanks to you, these wins are having a huge impact for the free speech of thousands of college students.

 But there is still much work to be done.

 In case after case, we see the battle for free speech and religious freedom on campus growing more heated.
 With your support, we can continue to defend freedom on campus, both now and in the future for your children and grandchildren.
 The ability to speak freely is one of our most treasured legacies to pass to the next generations!

-Will you help protect free speech on campus today?
+Will you help protect life today?